Learning Abroad Center

 • Study psychology and engage in research in Madrid—the charming capital of Spain.
 This program is geared toward Bachelor of Arts and Bachelor of Science Psychology majors and minors.
 Courses fulfill requirements in this major.

-• CESP students pursuing their Psychology degree can use their research to fulfill their requirements if the research has a direct link to a community organization.
+• CESP students pursuing your Psychology degree can use your research to fulfill your requirements if the research has a direct link to a community organization.

 • No language prerequisite, but preference is given to students with two or more semesters of college-level Spanish.
 Completion of PSY 1001, BIOL 1009, or NSCI 1001 required.